 • Initiating and guiding supply chain communication processes that finally aim at substituting SVHC in articles.

-LIFE AskREACH project will develop a Europe-wide applicable smartphone app for consumers to launch requests according to Article 33 REACH.
-The app will be connected to a database with information on SVHC in articles, thereby easing and speeding up the responses by the article suppliers.
+LIFE AskREACH project has developed a Europe-wide applicable smartphone app for consumers to launch requests according to Article 33 REACH.
+The app is connected to a database with information on SVHC in articles, thereby easing and speeding up the responses by the article suppliers.
 In addition, a supply chain communication tool for companies to increase their competencies and capacities to comply with REACH will be adapted and promoted.

-The development of these IT tools (database, consumer app and company supply chain tool) has started in September 2017 and their launch is expected in spring 2019.
-To foster the filling of the data base and use of the app, two large campaigns will start in 13 countries synchronically addressing consumers to get aware of the rights and do the information requests and companies to be aware of the obligations, provide answers to consumer requests and have their supply chain communication under control.
+The development of these IT tools (database, consumer app and company supply chain tool) started in September 2017.
+To foster the filling of the data base and use of the app, two large campaigns were started in 13 countries synchronically addressing consumers to get aware of the rights and do the information requests and companies to be aware of the obligations, provide answers to consumer requests and have their supply chain communication under control.

-LIFE AskREACH project will be implemented by 20 partners in 13 EU Member States and will become visible all over Europe, facilitate the political uptake, network with other projects dealing with management and/or governance of chemicals and replicate the campaigns in several non-partner EU Member States and Candidate Countries.
+LIFE AskREACH project was implemented by 20 partners in 13 EU Member States and has become visible all over Europe, facilitated the political uptake, network with other projects dealing with management and/or governance of chemicals and replicated the campaigns in several non-partner EU Member States and Candidate Countries.